-A Level Computing is a course that caters for those with a strong interest in computers and/or a strong mathematical background.
+A Level Computer Science is a course that caters for those with a strong interest in computers and/or a strong mathematical background.
 Students use a high level programming language to create bespoke software and learn more about how computers function.
 Assessment in Year 12 is by two examinations (one practical programming exam and one theoretical exam).
 In Year 13, students submit a programming project and sit two theory examinations.

 Parents can help prepare students for the world of Computing by encouraging your child to explore the following software applications.
 All applications are completely free and help with the development of sequencing, writing instructions as well as the development and understanding of programming syntax.

 Scratch is a free visual programming language.
 Scratch is used by students, scholars, teachers, and parents to easily create animations, games, etc. and provide a stepping stone to the more advanced world of computer programming. https://scratch.mit.edu/scratch_1.4/

 Code Combat is an interactive platform game where students portray a character in a medieval realm, completing different challenges along the way.
 As the game progresses through different levels so does the challenge. http://www.codecombat.com

 Code Academy is an online interactive platform that offers free coding classes in 11 different programming languages including Python. https://www.codecademy.com/

 GCSE Computer Science (Y11) – https://www.ocr.org.uk/qualifications/gcse/computer-science-j276-from-2016/assessment/